-If you decide to go with a whey protein, make sure that it’s organic or grass fed, the cows haven’t been fed antibiotics, hormones or GMOs and that they were as happy as cows can be.
+If you decide to go with a whey protein, make sure that it’s organic or grass-fed, the cows haven’t been fed antibiotics, hormones, or GMOs and they were as happy as cows can be.
 It seems to go without saying in this day and age that you need to be very careful about what you consume and protein supplements are no exception!

-In its unfiltered form, whey contains a whole lot of protein, some fat and lactose (milk sugar).
-The first thing whey bound for protein supplements undergoes is a filtration process that gets rid of much of the fat and lactose.
+In its unfiltered form, whey contains a whole lot of protein, some fat, and lactose (milk sugar).
+The first thing whey-bound for protein powder supplements undergoes is a filtration process that gets rid of much of the fat and lactose.

 From there it is put through another filter that allows water, minerals and other organic solids to pass through, leaving almost exclusively the whey protein.
 This is what you find in whey protein concentrates.
 It yeilds a product that is about 75-80% protein and contains about 5% lactose, with some fat, cholesterol and other organic compounds in there as well.

-So, is one “better” than the other?
+So, is Protein Powder “better” than the other?
 Not necessarily.